 Contact hours total

-1. Identify and practice the structural elements of fiction, such as action, plot, character, motive, conflict, setting, narrative voice and point of view.
+1. Identify and practice the elements of fiction, including but not limited to plot, character, theme, setting, conflict, dialogue, narration, story, and point of view.

 General education/Related instruction lists